Skip to main content

 Predefined BroadcastSelect the desired predefined broadcast from a dropdown list of configured options.

-If the predefined broadcast has been configured to "Delete Existing Data", the user will only have the option to define the run at start date and time.
-A delete broadcast will always send the full entity file/s with a delete command to clear the entity table on the targeted device.
+If the predefined broadcast has been configured with Delete Existing Data, the user will only have the option to define the run start date and time.
+A delete broadcast always sends the full entity file to clear the entity table on the targeted device.

-If the predefined broadcast has been configured to "Force Selection of Change Set", the user will only have the option to define the Change Set from the dropdown and will not be able to specify a run at start date and time.
+If the predefined broadcast has been configured with Force Selection of Change Set, the user will only have the option to define the Change Set from the dropdown and will not be able to specify a run start date and time.

 Scheduling a new Data Broadcast